 The software accessible to users includes: GeneMapper, Autoassembler, Sequence Navigator, DNASTAR, Sequencher, Chromas, Edit View, BioEdit, Quantity One, Primer Express, Primer Select, and Dissociation Curve software.

-Criteria and Process for VCC Member Subsidized Rates:
+Criteria and Process for the University of Vermont Cancer Center Member Subsidized Rates:

 Guidelines updated 5/8/2014

-Cancer Research Projects conducted by approved VCC Members that meet specific criteria are eligible to receive a 50% subsidy for all services in the DNA Analysis Facility arm of the Advanced Genome Technologies Core.
-For information regarding VCC Membership or to confirm the status of your membership please visit the VCC website – “For VCC Members”.
+Cancer Research Projects conducted by approved members that meet specific criteria are eligible to receive a 50% subsidy for all services in the DNA Analysis Facility arm of the Advanced Genome Technologies Core.
+For information regarding the University of Vermont Cancer Center membership or to confirm the status of your membership please visit the University of Vermont Cancer Center website – “For Members”.

 A list of Cancer Qualified Research criteria is given below.
 If your project meets the criteria for Cancer Qualifying Research, you can contact Tim Hunter, Director of AGTC directly to set-up services.